-- 39.5 While the race or qualifying session is suspended: - a) Neither the session nor the timekeeping system will stop; however, where the Event timetable can accommodate it, the length of the session suspension will be added to the maximum time for the session in question. - b) Driver comforts can be accommodated. - c) Only three team members per car will be permitted in the pit lane. - d) Cars may not be worked on beyond those actions explicitly stated by Race Control - e) Jump batteries can only be connected after a restart warning has been given and must be disconnected before the final warning for cars to be released has been given. - 39.6 If required, cars will re-grid as instructed by the Race Director.
+- 39.5 While the race or qualifying session is suspended: - a.
+Neither the session nor the timekeeping system will stop; however, where the Event timetable can accommodate it, the length of the session suspension will be added to the maximum time for the session in question. - b.
+Driver comforts can be accommodated. - c.
+Only three team members per car will be permitted in the pit lane. - d.
+Cars may not be worked on beyond those actions explicitly stated by Race Control. - e.
+Jump batteries can only be connected after a restart warning and must be disconnected before the final warning for cars to be released. - 39.6 If required, cars will re-grid as instructed by the Race Director.
 At all times drivers must follow the direction of the marshals.